Skip to main content

 Speaker Disclosures:

 Financial: Kanjana Hartshorne has an employment relationship with Healing Hearts Wellness.
-She receives a speaking honorarium from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+She receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Kanjana Hartshorne is a member of the Pennsylvania Society for Clinical Social Work and the National Association of Social Workers.